coderefinery/git-intro/content/local-workflow.md

 ::::::

 ::::::{group-tab} VS Code
+Start a new window.

-Under "Start" on the screen, select "Clone Git Repository...".
+If you have the "Welcome" tab when you start a new window: Under "Start" on the screen, select "Clone Git Repository...".

 Alternatively navigate to the "Source Control" tab on the left sidebar and click on the "Clone Repository" button.
+You need to have started a brand new window that's not part of a project.

 Paste in this URL: `https://github.com/USER/recipe-book` (replace `USER`)
 ::::::